-The CLC uses the online platform DocuSign to send and process individual applications.
-Individuals should request a digital application form through the CLC website.
-Once application requests have been processed by the CLC Licensing Team, DocuSign will email applicants from dse@eumail.docusign.net with a unique link to access the digital application form and helpful instructions about how to complete it.
+Step 4.
+Complete and submit all digital applications through the online platform, DocuSign, attaching all relevant supporting information.
+DocuSign will email applicants from dse@eumail.docusign.net with a unique link to access the digital application form and helpful instructions about how to complete it.
+After 28 days the link to the digital application will expire and the CLC will treat the application as withdrawn.